4Subsea/drio-python/docs/user_guide/manage_metadata.rst

 .. code-block:: python

-    # Get a metedata entry based on namespace and key
+    # Get a metadata entry based on namespace and key
     metadata = client.metadata_get(namespace='foo.bar', key='baz')

     # or directly by id